-What is really going on here?
+Link with FYS2160 - what is really going on here?

 The idea of an MD simulation is to sample microstates from a statistical ensemble.
 In our simulation, we have a constant number of atoms N, a constant volume V and a (more or less, depending on our integrator) constant energy E. This corresponds to the microcanonical ensemble (NVE).